mikeza/mlneuro/docs/guide.rst

 Cross-validators
 ^^^^^^^^^^^^^^^^^

 sklearn provides several classes that split the data for cross-validation.
-The two that must be mentioned are ``KFold`` and ``StratifiedKFold`` which function on regression and classification data respectively.
+The two that must be mentioned are :class:`~sklearn.model_selection.KFold` and :class:`~sklearn.model_selection.StratifiedKFold` which function on regression and classification data respectively.
 K-fold refers to, as described above, splitting the data into k same-size sections.
 Stratified k-fold refers to the division of the data such that each class is evenly represented.

 mlneuro provides additional cross-validators that wrap these base classes to provide additional functionality